ziggythehamster/workling/README.markdown

 Notice that the default production port is 15151.
 This means you'll need to start Starling with -p 15151 on production.

-You can also use this config file to pass configuration options to the memcache client which workling uses to connect to starling:
+You can also use this config file to pass configuration options to the memcache client which workling uses to connect to starling. use the key 'memcache_options' for this.

     development:
       listens_on: localhost:22122
+      sleep_time: 2
+      reset_time: 30
       memcache_options:
         <memcachesetting>: <value>

+Sleep time determines the wait time between polls against polls.
+A single poll will do one .get on every queue (there is a corresponding queue for each worker method).

+If there is a memcache error, the Poller will hang for a bit to give it a chance to fire up again and reset the connection.
+The wait time can be set with the key reset_time.

 ## Seeing what Starling is doing